 - ICE – Icelanders (ironically) just DO not use ice.
 It’s not something people keep on hand in their homes.
 It’s not something people generally expect, want, or ask for.
 You’re more likely to find ice cubes at like a bar, but even then, they’ll be pretty sparing with the ice cubes.
 And forget iced coffee.
 You just aren’t going to find it.
 Nobody drinks iced coffee.
 MAYBE at Joe & The Juice but again, ice is just not something Icelanders are used to using.
 Get used to drinking coffee hot.
 Or if you’re like me and you almost EXCLUSIVELY drink iced coffee, just get used to asking for and accepting hot coffee poured over ice.

 - LARGE?
-NO. LET IT GO! – You just aren't going to find “large” drinks in Iceland.
-And if there are drinks labeled as “large”, they'll be what you would normally consider a “small”.
+NO. LET IT GO! – You just aren’t going to find “large” drinks in Iceland.
+And if there are drinks labeled as “large”, they’ll be what you would normally consider a “small”.
 Be prepared to pay a good sum for a coffee, and then be handed a laughably small cup in return.
-When I argue with Icelanders about the fact that I can't just get a LARGE (meaning 32 OUNCE!!!) cold beverage to walk around with.
+When I argue with Icelanders about the fact that I can’t just get a LARGE (meaning 32 OUNCE!!!) cold beverage to walk around with.
 They basically consider a 16 ounce a “large”.
-And if you try to explain to Icelanders that life would just be BETTER if you had a LARGE drink, and ask what you're supposed to do when you finish your 16 ounces, they say “Well just go get another one then.” …….NO, BITCH!
+And if you try to explain to Icelanders that life would just be BETTER if you had a LARGE drink, and ask what you’re supposed to do when you finish your 16 ounces, they say “Well just go buy another one then.” …….NO, BITCH!!!!
+This is homophobic!

 WHAT TO DO FOR RECREATION